rambodazimi/Linear-Regression/README.md

 # supervised-machine-learning
-based on Coursera supervised machine learning course

-Within this repository, you will discover a comprehensive assortment of algorithms and implementations pertaining to the field of machine learning.
+Within this repository, you will find a comprehensive assortment of algorithms and implementations pertaining to the field of machine learning.
 These materials encompass a diverse range of topics, with particular emphasis on the following areas:

 Linear Regression Algorithm for a Single Feature Variable: This algorithm focuses on the estimation of relationships between a single independent variable and a dependent variable through linear regression techniques.